Alxiice/Raito/docs/index.md

 ## Roadmap

+!!! note

-Note : The roadmap is not compelted yet.
+    The roadmap is not compelted yet.
 For now we only have first 2 pre-releases of the project.

 **Release 0.0.0**